Apurva-bhavanasi123/find_best_deal/README.md

 Amazon
 flipkart
 snapdeal
-This can also be implemented using loops but it is a samle one ,This could be a idea for an application, Hope i could do that application...............
+This can also be implemented using loops but it is a sample one ,This could be a idea for an application, Hope i could do that application...............